Dean Weingarten writes [via ammoland.com]:

-Rory handed his father the 10mm Glock to stand guard while he retrieved spare .44 magnum ammunition from Dave’s pack.
+Rory handed his father the 10mm Auto Glock semi-auto to stand guard while he retrieved spare .44 magnum ammunition from Dave’s pack.

 Dave does not know who called FWP.
 It may have been someone at the hospital.
 As Rory was being treated, Dave accompanied the FWP officers back to the attack scene.
 The FWP helicopter, Two Bear Air, arrived.
 By this time it was afternoon.
 The sun had heated the slope, so infrared detectors on the helicopter could not find the bear.

 The FWP officers told Dave if he had bear spray, he might have avoided having to shoot the bear.
-Dave noted the FWP officers were all armed with shotguns and had loaded pistols on their hips.
-From mt.gov: “FWP would like to remind hunters and recreationists that carrying bear spray is another deterrent option.”
+Dave noted the FWP officers were all armed with shotguns and had loaded pistols on their hips for bear protection.
+From mt.gov: “FWP would like to remind hunters and recreationists that carrying bear spray is another deterrent option” for bear defense.

 Dave told me if he had spray and had sprayed the bear, he would have had to spray Rory as well.
 Then, if the bear turned on him, Rory would have been unable to help.

 It is a reasonable assumption.
-Tom Sommers was attacked through a cloud of bear spray, three weeks earlier, near the Idaho/Montana/Wyoming border.
+Tom Sommers was attacked through a cloud of bear pepper spray, three weeks earlier, near the Idaho/Montana/Wyoming border.
 The bear had him by the head when his friend Dan sprayed the bear again from two feet away.
 Sommers was blinded by the spray and the blood.
-When he fired his pistol, he could not see the bear.
+When he fired his powerful handgun, he could not see the bear.
 He missed.
-Whether it was the spray or the gunshot, the bear left the scene and did not attack Sommers again.
+Whether it was the spray or the gunshot, the wild animal left the scene and did not attack Sommers again.

-David Buckallew said “I will depend on my .44 magnum.”
+David Buckallew said “I will depend on my .44 magnum” and suitable ammo.

 The bear never vocalized during the attack.
 Dave said you could hear the loud breath of the bear, but there were no warning growls, or other sounds from the bear.

 FWP found the dead bear the next day.
 It was a 12-year-old dry sow.
 It was not lactating and did not have young cubs.
 It was about 250 lbs, and in good shape.
-250 lbs is a reasonable weight for an adult sow grizzly in the mountains.
+At 250 lbs, it was a reasonable weight for an adult sow grizzly in bear country.
 The bear did not have any tags, or previous history of aggressive encounters with humans.
 Unprovoked grizzly attacks have been noted throughout the history of grizzly bears.
 The current fad is to always assign a human motivation.

 Dave and Rory never heard or saw any other bear near them.
 There is no evidence that any cub, or yearling grizzly, was nearby.
 The sow’s body was found about 50 yards from the attack location.

 In the fall, bears feel a tremendous urge to eat and put on weight for the winter hibernation.
-Timothy Treadwell and his girlfriend Amie Huguenard were killed in an unprovoked grizzly attack in Alaska on October 6th, 2003.
-They did not have a .44 magnum.
+Timothy Treadwell and his girlfriend Amie Huguenard were killed in an unprovoked grizzly attack in Alaska on October 6, 2003.
+They did not have a .44 magnum for self defense in grizzly country.
 Neither survived.

 ©2017 by Dean Weingarten: Permission to share is granted when this notice is included.
 Link to Gun Watch